yuwanjun564/MinecoloniesWiki/source/tutorials/tutorial.md

   - [Step 4](#step-4)
   - [Final Notes](#final-notes)

-This tutorial assumes you have already installed the mod or modpack.
+This 教程 assumes you have already installed the mod or modpack.
 If you'd like instructions on how to <a id="install">install</a> our [Official Modpack](https://www.curseforge.com/minecraft/modpacks/minecolonies-testpack), you can find instructions for doing that on Twitch [here](../../source/installation/twitch), on MultiMMC [here](../../source/installation/multimmc), and on Java (Forge) [here](../../source/installation/java).

 ## Quick Walkthrough